aygong/DARP/model/README.txt

-This folder contains models saved by supervision.py.
+This folder contains models saved by supervision.py and reinforcement.py.